-When the proper AC or DC control voltage is applied to terminals 5 and 6 of TB1, the unit will initiate a "Power On Reset" to its chip circuitry.
+When the proper AC or DC control voltage is applied to power supply input terminals, the unit will initiate a "Power On Reset" to its chip circuitry.
 This causes the unit's firmware to perform some self-testing and initialization of its ROM, RAM and E (non-volatile) memory.
 If any problem exists, a diagnostic message will be displayed in the Settings/Test Time/Trip Cause Window.
 A complete list of messages and their meanings are given in Table 3.2.
 Additionally, if a problem does exist, the "Operational LED" will light red and the "Protection Off Alarm" relay will not energize.
-When all self checks are good, the "Protection Off Alarm" relay will be light green.
+When all self checks are good, the "Protection Off Alarm" relay will energize, and the "Operational LED" will blink green.